a2stuff/a2d/toolkits/IconTK.md

 .byte       icon            Icon number
 ```

-No error checking is done.
+No error checking is done, no result codes.
 If the icon is in a window, it must be in the active window.

-Note that unlike `DrawIcon`, this call does _not_ require a GrafPort to be set by the caller.
-For icons in a window, the active window's GrafPort bounds (including scroll position and subtracting DeskTop's window header) will automatically be taken into account.
+Note that unlike `IconTK::DrawIconRaw`, this call does _not_ require a GrafPort to be set by the caller.

-For desktop icons, the icon is clipped against any open windows.
+Icons on the desktop are clipped against overlapping windows.

 ### `IconTK::GetIconBounds` ($0C)